Over the DM's Shoulder

 There you have it: a pretty complete guide to gender identity and gender roles in my homebrew setting.
 I knew very little of what I would write what I sat down for this guide--I knew that Daltoners would be conservative and old-fashioned and that other groups would have freer attitudes, but it was only in the process of writing that I really figured out who believed what and how those beliefs connected to their societies.
 I'll admit that this was something of a self-indulgent article to write; as someone who cares deeply about gender expression and identity, this may be something that interests me more than the average reader.
 And yet, I am gearing up to run a campaign with a collection of transgender and nonbinary friends, and I think that this guide will be the kind of thing that interests them and helps them to connect to the world more completely.
 That's a key lesson I've learned as a GM: appealing directly to your players is a crucial and rewarding experience.

 That's all for now.
-Coming soon: guides to clans amongst the Daltoners, Faninites, and dwarves.
+Coming soon: a guide to clans amongst the Daltoners, general mapmaking tips, and why open writing is better than closed writing.
 Until next time, happy gaming!

 Back to the homepage (where you can find everything!)